textpattern/textpattern.github.io/tags/if-individual-article.md

 </txp:if_individual_article>
 ```

-Displays the site's name when showing a single article, and a logo when *not* displaying a single article.
+Displays the site's name when showing a single article, and a logo when **not** displaying a single article.

-Other tags used: "else":else, "site_name":site-name.
+Other tags used: [else](else), "site_name":site-name.